webpropopuli/gomoku-react/README.md

     );
 ```

-into this which works for any size grid
+into this which works for any size grid:

 ```
     //build the board initially